lshpaner/eda_toolkit/source/eda_plots.rst

 4. The ``show_plot=True`` parameter will generate a plot that visualizes the distribution of the original ``age`` data alongside the transformed ``age_boxcox`` data.
 This can help you assess how the Box-Cox transformation has affected the data distribution.

+.. _Box_Cox_Example_2:

 Box-Cox Transformation Example 2
 ----------------------------------

 In this second example from the US Census dataset [1]_, we apply the Box-Cox transformation to the ``age`` column in a DataFrame, but this time with custom keyword arguments passed through the ``scale_conversion_kws``.
-Specifically, we provide an ``alpha`` value of `0.8`, influencing the confidence interval for the transformation.
+Specifically, we provide an ``alpha`` value of `0.8`, :ref:`influencing the confidence interval for the transformation <Confidence_Intervals_for_Lambda>`.
 Additionally, we customize the visual appearance of the plots by specifying keyword arguments for the boxplot, KDE, and histogram plots.
 These customizations allow for greater control over the visual output.

 .. code-block:: python